Social Security has two different disability programs. They are called SSI and SSDI.

 🌟 Four: Diagnosed with SOMETHING

 Realistically, in order to have a chance to be approved, you need some kind of diagnosis.
 The specific diagnosis is often not as important as the way your illness limits you.
-If feel like you feel not entirely sure what is wrong (welcome to the club), you can still get approved as long as a doctor has diagnosed you with something and your condition is severe and disabling.
-Most people are approved based on a combination of impairments, so be sure to list every single thing you have been diagnosed with including all mental and physical health.
+If you feel not entirely sure what is wrong (welcome to the club), you can still get approved as long as a doctor has diagnosed you with something and your condition is severe and disabling.
+Most people are approved based on a combination of impairments, so be sure to list every single thing you have been diagnosed with.
+Mental health diagnosis can often be very important in disability cases, even if your condition is primarily physical.

 🌟 Five: One of These Things